mozilla-ai/lumigator/README.md

 # Get Started

-You can build the local project using `pants` and `docker-compose` on Mac or Linux,  or into a distributed environment using Kubernetes [`Helm charts`](lumigator/infra/mzai/helm/lumigator/README.md)
+You can build the local project using `docker-compose` on Mac or Linux,  or into a distributed environment using Kubernetes [`Helm charts`](lumigator/infra/mzai/helm/lumigator/README.md)

 ## Local Requirements